 Red Flags You Should Never Ignore

-A Quote With No Material Breakdown
+No Material Breakdown in the Quote

 A Deposit That Seems Too High